sjarosz/audiosdk/README.md

 - **Permissions**: Your app may need microphone/audio capture permissions.
 - **Format**: Default output is `.wav` (uncompressed PCM).
 You can change this in your app.
 - **Process Must Be Running**: The target PID must be valid and producing audio.
+- **Audio-Capable Process Discovery**: Only processes recognized by CoreAudio as having an audio object can be tapped for output.

 ---